The first Airbus A380 Hi Fly was painted in the livery "SAVE THE CORAL REEFS" (Photo)

 Today, 18.07.2019, the first Airbus A380 HI Fly came out of the paint.
 Comes with a special color scheme.
 The aircraft will be presented at the Farnborough Airshow 2018.

-19.07.2018 Update: Hi Fly supports the Mirpuri Foundation's "Save the Coral Reefs" campaign - "Save the Coral Reefs" by painting the first A380 in a special livery.
+Update 19.07.2018: Hi Fly supports the campaign of the Mirpuri foundation "Save the coral reefs" - "Save the Coral Reefs", painting the first A380 in a special livery.
 The aircraft was painted in 2 shades.
-On one side it is painted in a dark blue, symbolizing the polluted ocean and destroyed corals.
-On the other side it was painted in light blue, symbolizing a clean ocean with a colorful and healthy marine life.
+On one side it is painted a dark blue, symbolizing the polluted ocean and destroyed corals.
+On the other side it was painted light blue, symbolizing a clean ocean with a colorful and healthy marine life.